River Dee, Aberdeenshire: Strathdee

 Through Deeside the river passes Braemar, Balmoral Castle, Ballater, Dinnet, Aboyne, and Banchory reaching the sea at Aberdeen.
 Near Ballater two rivers are tributaries: the River Gairn flowing from the north and the River Muick which flows out of Loch Muick, from the south.
-The river is within the Cairngorms National Park until it reaches Dinnett.
+The river is within the Cairngorms National Park until it reaches Dinnet.
 The Water of Tanar flows through Glen Tanar before joining at Aboyne.
 The Water of Feugh has its confluence with the Dee near the Falls of Feugh at Banchory and Coy Burn enters at Milton of Crathes.

 The tidal limit is just above Bridge of Dee which was built about 1720; it carries the main A90 trunk road from Aberdeen to the south.
 Before reaching the North Sea, the river passes through Aberdeen Harbour, the principal marine centre for the energy industry in Europe, servicing the offshore oil and gas industry.
 An artificial channel was constructed in 1872 to straighten the river's flow into the sea.
 Footdee ("Fittie") is an old fishing village at the east end of Aberdeen Harbour.